pivotal/docs-tas-adapter/logging-and-metrics.md

 ## <a id="system-logs"></a>Gathering system logs

-Logs for Application Service Adapter system components flow through standard Kubernetes logging channels and may be retrieved using the tooling of your choice.
-For ad-hoc log retrieval, VMware recommends the `kapp logs` command in the [kapp cli](https://carvel.dev/kapp/docs/latest/install/) as the most convenient method to gather the logs from the pods in one or more deployments.
+Logs for Application Service Adapter system components flow through standard Kubernetes logging channels and can be retrieved using the tooling of your choice.
+For ad-hoc log retrieval, VMware recommends the `kapp logs` command in the [kapp cli](https://carvel.dev/kapp/docs/latest/install/) as the most convenient method to gather the logs from pods in one or more deployments.
-For example:

 To fetch recent logs from all components of an Application Service Adapter installation: